isaackd/GTA-SJVR/README.md

   - Follow the installation instructions from [here](https://www.gta5-mods.com/tools/script-hook-v).

 ## Installation
-1. Build or download the latest release
+1. Build master or download the latest release
 2. Place `VehicleRandomizer.asi` in the same directory as `ScriptHookV.dll`

 ## Vehicle Collections